CompTIA A+

 3.0 Hardware

-• Explain basic cable types and their connectors, features, and purposes.
+• Summarize basic cable types and their connectors, features, and purposes.

 • Given a scenario, install and configure motherboards, central processing units (CPUs), and add-on cards.

-• Given a scenario, install or replace the appropriate power supply.
+• Given a scenario, install the appropriate power supply.

 • Given a scenario, deploy and configure multifunction devices/printers and settings.